rerupp/rust_playground/weather/lib/README.md

 ## The backend Module

 This module contains the weather data implementation.
-It defines an data adapter trait the weather data `API` uses to access data.
+It defines a `DataAdapter` trait the weather data `API` uses as the implementation.
 There are currently two (2) main implementations of the data adapter.

 * A `Zip` archive implementation in the `filesys` module.
 * A database implementation in the `db` module.